-- Construction of a robot or using a computer so it recognizes the students and congratulates students celebrating a birthday.
+- Build a robot or use an existing computer so that it can identify the students and greet students celebrating a birthday.

-- Allocation of a computer room with an internet connection to use for students during recess.
+- Assigning a computer room with an internet connection for students' use during recess.

-- Establishment of a bicycle compound in the school yard.
+- Establishing a bicycle compound in the schoolyard.

 - Construction of a bicycle lock for the benefit of students arriving by bicycle to school.

-- Establishment of a cinema at the school for the students' benefit with a film library which students will bring from home.
+- Establishing a cinema in the school for the students' benefit with a film library that they will bring from home.

-- Placement of ice cream machine in the school.
+- Placing an ice cream machine at school.

-- Establishment of a candy stand at the school.
+- Establishing a candy stand at the school.

 - Organization of days of selling second-hand toys.

-The students who participated in the Entrepreneurship for Kids program, were asked to generate ideas for projects which they will try to implement.
+The entrepreneurial students were asked to come up with venture ideas which they will try to implement.

-- One group came up with an idea for a project: the construction of a stall selling fresh juices.
+- One group's idea: Setting up a booth for selling fresh juices.
 This project was implemented by the entrepreneur students with great success.

-- Another group came with an idea for a project: setting up a makeup stall and nail polish for Purim.
+- Another group came with the idea of setting up a makeup stall and nail polish for Purim.
 This project was also successfully implemented.

-- Another idea for a project that was raised: the establishment of a stall selling fruit smoothies in flavors of strawberry banana.
-The idea gained much sympathy, and the students will consider the establishment of the idea when the fruit prices go down.
+- Another idea raised: Establishing a stall for selling fruit smoothies in flavors of strawberry and banana.
+The idea gained much sympathy.
+However, the students will consider realizing it when the fruit prices go down.

-Participants of the Entrepreneurship for Kids Program, all are young entrepreneurs, students in seventh-grade from the middle school Hazav in Alfie Menashe introduced a number of ideas for projects:
+Participants of the EFK program, all are young entrepreneurs, students in seventh-grade from the Hazav middle school in Alfie Menashe came up with some ideas for ventures:

-The young entrepreneurs sat together and each of them ranked the ideas above and more ideas that were raised, so that at the end the group decided to implement three of their favorite projects.
+The young entrepreneurs sat together, and each rated the ideas raised, so eventually, the group decided to realize three of them:

-In the table are presented the ratings of the ideas:
+This table shows the ratings of the ideas:

-Read on realization of the selected projects on the page: kids initiate
+Read about the realization of the selected projects on the page: Kids initiate.

 Read about more project ideas of young students.